-The carrying amounts of trade and other receivables, amounts due from subsidiaries, associate company and related parties and cash and bank balances represent the Group's and the Company's exposure to credit risk.
+The carrying amounts of trade and other receivables, amounts due from subsidiaries and a related party and cash and bank balances represent the Group's and the Company's exposure to credit risk.
 The Group trades only with recognised and creditworthy third parties.
 It is the Group's policy that all customers who wish to trade on credit terms are subject to credit verification procedures.
 In addition, receivable balances are monitored on an ongoing basis with the result that the Group's exposure to bad debts is not significant.